 Stem Cell Fitness with Age

-For instance, stem cells harvested from adipose tissue obviously have much different characteristics than knee tissue or shoulder tissue.
-Yet we now know and understand that when adipose derived stem cells are harvested, concentrated, and in some cases expanded, and then reintroduced into the shoulder, they will observe, adapt and trans-differentiate to behave as shoulder stem cells.
-This is the power of the non-pharmaceutical mechanism for natural regeneration of the human body and its tissues.
+For instance, stem cells harvested from adipose tissue obviously have many different characteristics than knee tissue or shoulder tissue.
+Yet we now know and understand that when adipose-derived stem cells are harvested, concentrated, and in some cases expanded, and then reintroduced into the shoulder, they will observe, adapt, and trans-differentiate to behave as shoulder stem cells.
+This is the power of the non-pharmaceutical mechanism for the natural regeneration of the human body and its tissues.